 • Can this initiative be successful in the timeframe(s) projected?

 Digital transformation will require numerous individual projects that build upon each other– in technology, operational workflow, training, marketing, and organizational alignment.
 Additionally, the markets and consumers won’t wait for companies who lag behind the competition, when it comes to the introduction of new solutions.
 The concepts of agile development and the agile organization align strategically with the process of digital transformation.
 The ability to organize and deliver digital transformation solutions in a timely fashion will be essential to achieving the desired impact on the market, and will require a strong project management focus.

 Security and Compliance

 Digital transformation, as the name implies, is transformational in terms of work flow, technology, and delivery channels.
 With that upside, there are new security risks and compliance concerns.
-It will be paramount that, before any new solutions can be released, they must be appropriately vetted.
+It will be paramount that, before any new solution can be released, they must be appropriately vetted.
 Leadership—and, particularly the CIO—must validate that every new platform is secure, and can be trusted by consumers and channel partners.

 Digital transformation within a company is exciting and promising, but it also requires leadership to ensure that their entire organization is dedicated to the implementation and success of new technology solutions.
 This is where the CIO plays his or her most important role: to deliver innovative and effective new technology.
 Overall, the CIO must play a fundamental role in championing the digital transformation opportunity, and then be instrumental in organizing the ongoing promotion and maintenance of these new solutions.
 For many CIOs, this can be the most rewarding and impactful opportunity of their careers.